xbeat/Machine-Learning/README.md

 Introduction to Language Modeling in NLP

 Language modeling is a fundamental task in Natural Language Processing (NLP) that involves predicting the probability of a sequence of words.
 It forms the basis for many NLP applications, including machine translation, speech recognition, and text generation.
 In this slideshow, we'll explore the concepts and techniques used in language modeling, with a focus on implementation using Python.

+## Sorting Algorithms!
+Essential Computer Science Tools

+Introduction to Sorting Algorithms

+Sorting algorithms are fundamental tools in computer science used to arrange data in a specific order, typically ascending or descending.
+These algorithms take an unsorted array as input and return a sorted array as output.
+The output array is a permutation of the input array, ensuring that all elements are present and in the desired order.

 ## Deep Dive into Neural Network Core Concepts